Yash-Lawande/Global-Tourism-Dashboard-Analysis/README.md

 # Global-Tourism-Dashboard-Analysis
-Power BI dashboard for comprehensive analysis of global tourist arrivals: trends by region, purpose, and transport.
-Reveals growth, decline, and impacts of events like COVID-19 for strategic tourism insights.
+## Project Objective
+To develop a dynamic and interactive Power BI dashboard that comprehensively analyses global tourist arrival trends, identifying significant growth patterns, temporary declines during global events, and regional contributions.
+The objective is to provide actionable insights to policymakers and industry stakeholders for strategic planning and fostering sustainable tourism development.